kfr2/jquery-select-filter/README.md

 ### Simple Syntax
     $('select.class').selectFilter();

+    You are able to use the select filter on more than one select element on a page.
+See the [jQuery selectors documentation](http://api.jquery.com/category/selectors/) for more information.

 ### Verbose Syntax
     Any of the following attributes can be inside an object passed to `selectFilter()`.
 These options highlight jQuery.select-filter's default settings.